-This Plan commences on 1 July XX XXXXXX 2020.
+This Plan commences on 1 July 2020.

-- 1 This Plan replaces the Water Sharing Plan for the Lachlan Regulated River Water Source 2016. - Under the Intergovernmental Agreement on Implementing Water Reform in the Murray-Darling Basin and the associated National Partnership Agreement, NSW has agreed to develop water resource plans for Murray-Darling Basin water resources consistent with the requirements of the Basin Plan.
+- This Plan replaces the Water Sharing Plan for the Lachlan Regulated River Water Source 2016. - In accordance with section 43 of the Act, this Plan will have effect for 10 years from 1 July 2020.
+The Minister may extend this Plan for a further period of 10 years after it is due to expire, in accordance with section 43A of the Act. - Under the Intergovernmental Agreement on Implementing Water Reform in the Murray-Darling Basin and the associated National Partnership Agreement, NSW has agreed to develop water resource plans for Murray-Darling Basin water resources consistent with the requirements of the Basin Plan.
 This Plan was made in 2020, partly to meet NSW's commitments under these agreements.
 Certain provisions of this Plan form part of the water resource plan for the Lachlan surface water resource plan area. - 4 Basin Plan is defined in the Dictionary.